tahashieenavaz/thriftynet/README.md

 ## Abstract

-Abstract—Typical deep convolutional architectures present an increasing number of feature maps as we go deeper in the network, whereas spatial resolution of inputs is decreased through downsampling operations.
+Typical deep convolutional architectures present an increasing number of feature maps as we go deeper in the network, whereas spatial resolution of inputs is decreased through downsampling operations.
 This means that most of the parameters lay in the final layers, while a large portion of the computations are performed by a small fraction of the total parameters in the first layers.

 In an effort to use every parameter of a network at its maximum, we propose a new convolutional neural network architecture, called ThriftyNet.
 In ThriftyNet, only one convolutional layer is defined and used recursively, leading to a maximal parameter factorization.